 Everything in COSSAC is sustainable.

-Even the neck label is made from recycled polyester, the hangtag and the lookbook is made from recycled paper!
-And they always keep packaging and labelling to a minimum.
+Even the neck label is made from recycled polyester, the hangtag, and the lookbook is made from recycled paper!
+And they always keep packaging and labeling to a minimum.

 It can sometimes be a struggle, and one of the biggest problems to become sustainable is that it’s hard to find nice sustainable fabrics.
 Organic fabrics are hard to produce, so fabric companies are not very flexible with minimum orders while most fabric companies want to work with big brands and avoid entertaining small orders.